Manage Work-related Pain with These Methods

 So, what causes work-related pain?
 There are many possible answers.

-Another common cause of work-related aches is bad posture.
+Another common cause of work-related aches is terrible posture.
 Some classic forms of poor posture include hunching over a computer or slouching in your office chair for prolonged periods.
 These awkward positions could lead to muscle fatigue and tension.

 Other than strenuous physical activities, stress at work can also contribute to work-related pain.
 Frequent headaches, for example, are likely to occur when a person is stressed.
-In a recent study, factors such as excessive workload and lack of social support were identified as possible culprits of chronic backaches.
+In a recent , factors such as excessive workload and lack of social support were identified as possible culprits of chronic backaches.

 There are many ways to manage pain resulting from job-related activities.
 These include: